Prepare for a successful career in Surgical Technology

 - Study close to home at our campus in Ramsey

-Eastwick College’s AAS in Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
+Certification: Eastwick College’s AAS in Surgical Technology program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
 Only graduates from a CAAHEP-accredited surgical technology program are eligible to sit for the Certified Surgical Technologist (CST) exam, a national credentialing exam administered by the National Board of Surgical Technology and Surgical Assisting (NBSTSA).
-The pass rate on the CST Exam for Eastwick graduates during the August 1, 2016 – July 31, 2017 reporting period is 56.3%, based on statistics provided by NBSTSA.
+The pass rate for the cohort that graduated in 2022 is 75%, based on statistics provided by NBSTSA.

 1 While we strive to provide students with the best tools to prepare for their careers, we cannot and do not guarantee employment.